vllm-project/vllm/examples/guided_decoding.md

 * Let: 0.1
 * All others: 0.1

-This poses a problem because if it does select one of the other possibilites, downstream processes will break.
+This poses a problem because if it does select one of the other possibilities, downstream processes will break.
 It is possible to prompt engineer this with varying success, but there is a better option.

 **Guided Decoding with Guided Choice:**